Green Bay Packers vs. Baltimore Ravens NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Ravens stats and trends

-- Baltimore's games this year have gone over the point total six times in 13 opportunities (46.2%).
+- Baltimore's games this season have gone over the point total six times in 13 opportunities (46.2%).

 - When Baltimore records more than 20.9 points, it is 4-3 against the spread and 5-2 overall.

-- When Baltimore amasses more than 323.6 yards, the team is 4-6 against the spread and 6-4 overall.
+- When Baltimore churns out more than 323.6 yards, the team is 4-6 against the spread and 6-4 overall.

-- The Ravens have 20 giveaways this season, while the Packers have 22 takeaways.
+- This season the Ravens have 20 turnovers, two fewer than the Packers have takeaways (22).

 Home and road insights